 The latest technological craze is robots and artificial intelligence (AI).
 Predictions are that within 5-10-20-50 years we’ll create a robot that will be able to supplant a human.
 In other words, humans are replaceable.
 There are even sci-fi movies with this theme, 2001: A Space Odyssey with HAL 9000 being the precursor.

-But, here’s the question, way beyond algorithms and computations: Can and will a robot, which is nothing more than a dressed up computer ever develop the attitudes, moods, sentiments, emotions and feelings we’ve briefly discussed in this blog post?
+But, here’s the question, way beyond algorithms and computations.
+Can a robot, which is nothing more than a dressed-up computer, ever develop the attitudes, moods, sentiments, emotions, and feelings we’ve briefly discussed in this blog post?
 Those attitudes are just a part of what identifies human beings (the next chapter is about the singularity of humankind).
 Each of our personalities, so different one from another, is a combination of all these sentiments and feelings.
-Can and will robots express human personality and character?Can and will the most sophisticated robot, which is nothing more than a dressed up computer ever develop the attitudes, moods, personality, sentiments, emotions and feelings we've briefly discussed in this blog post?
+Can and will robots express human personality and character?Can and will the most sophisticated robot, which is nothing more than a dressed-up computer ever develop the attitudes, moods, personality, sentiments, emotions, and feelings we've briefly discussed in this blog post?
 Click To Tweet

 I believe you are well enough equipped to cut through the hype and answer that question.
 The human body is not a computer.
-Brain health and that of other organs can inhibit or enhance moods, emotions and cognitive activity, but the human mind is not a body part, it is not ‘part of a part,’ it is not a combination of parts, it is not a network of parts.
-When we’re talking about the mind we’re including ‘common sense.’
+Brain health and that of other organs can inhibit or enhance moods, emotions, and cognitive activity.
+But the human mind is not a body part; it is not part of a part; it is not a combination of components; it is not a network of parts.
+When we’re talking about the human mind, we include common sense.
 You’re equipped with common sense, the ability to put two and two together and trump scientific jargon with right thinking.

 I will show you WHY the human mind is the focal point of everything in our physical Universe.
 Its uppermost role in the drama that’s playing out on Earth.
 Next week we’ll see how humankind is treating this gem, this all-important piece of the puzzle.